CMB-S4/s4mapbasedsims/202006_reference_design/README.md

     LAT-LFL2_chile/cmbs4_KCMB_LAT-LFL2_chile_nside4096_1_of_1.fits
     LAT-LFL2_chile/cmbs4_KCMB_LAT-LFL2_chile_nside4096_3_of_7.fits

+The noise and atmosphere maps used as input are currently located at:

+    /global/cscratch1/sd/keskital/s4sim/reference_tool/out_v1

 ## CMB and foregrounds

 CMB and foreground maps are generated applying the mapmaking step in map domain to the [full sky, bandpass-integrated and beam-convolved input map based simulations](https://github.com/CMB-S4/s4mapbasedsims/tree/master/202006_foregrounds_extragalactic_cmb_tophat#input-components).